overbrowsing/wasteback-machine/README.md

 ## Demo

-A demo is available in [`examples/demo.js`](examples/demo.js), which integrates [CO2.js](https://developers.thegreenwebfoundation.org/co2js/overview) with the 1Byte model to estimate the environmental impact of page data transfer.
+A demo is available in [`examples/demo.js`](examples/demo.js).
+It integrates [CO2.js](https://developers.thegreenwebfoundation.org/co2js/overview) with the 1Byte model to estimate the environmental impact of page data transfer.

 The demo allows you to:
 - Enter a URL and a target date (year, optional month and day).